RetroDECK/RetroDECK/wiki-rtd/docs/wiki_about/what-is-retrodeck.md

 ## What else?
 RetroDECK also adds the `RetroDECK Framework` and the `RetroDECK Configurator` on top of the emulators and ES-DE interface that allows deeper integrations between emulators and easier exposure to a variety of features that you otherwise need to set per emulator basis to create a uniformity between them.

-**We ship:**

-* Tools for compressing games.
-* Tools for file management.
+**What can the RetroDECK Framework do?**

+It can help with:

+- Compressing games.
+- File management.
-* Tools for troubleshooting (BIOS Checker, Multi-File Structure Checker, Partial or full reset of functions)
+- Tools for troubleshooting (BIOS Checker, Multi-File Structure Checker, Partial or full reset of functions)
-* Tools for auto installing some BIOSes
+- Auto installing some BIOSes
-* Prebuilt Steam Input profiles.
-* Presets that can be acitivated to configure things over many emulators in one go like: RetroAchievements, Borders, Widescreen Mode, Swaping A/B X/Y for Nintendo Games.
+- Install prebuilt Steam Input profiles for devices like the Steam Deck and external controllers.
-* Easier management of `mods` `roms` `texture_packs` `scraped media` `screenshots` `saves / states` `gamelists` and more.
+- Easier management of `mods` `roms` `texture_packs` `scraped media` `screenshots` `saves / states` `gamelists` and more.
+- Give access to global presets that can be acitivated to configure things over many emulators in one go like: `RetroAchievements`
+  `Borders` `Widescreen Mode` `Swaping A/B X/Y for Nintendo Games`

 ## Inspiration for RetroDECK and goals